parvvaresh/Data-Pipelines-for-Real-Time-Monitoring/README.md

 5. Logstash consumes the topic and writes to Elasticsearch (index pattern: `logs-YYYY.MM.dd`).
 6. Kibana connects to Elasticsearch for visualization; `kafka-ui` connects to Kafka for topic inspection.

+Pipeline diagram:

+Producer (fake-app) ──► Kafka (topic=logs.v1) ──► Consumer (Logstash) ──► Elasticsearch ──► Kibana

+Explanation of the flow:

+Producer (fake-app) sends synthetic JSON messages to the `logs.v1` topic in Kafka.
+Kafka receives and stores messages and makes them available to consumers.
+Logstash acts as a consumer: it subscribes to the topic, reads messages, applies filters and transformations (for example, timestamp parsing and field normalization), and then indexes events into Elasticsearch.
+Finally, Kibana allows users to search, analyze, and visualize the indexed logs.

 ## Key files

 - `docker-compose.yml` — main orchestration file defining services, environment interpolation, and volumes.